-7.1.6.2 Intersection with a line swath
+7.1.6.2 Intersection with a segment swath

-The left, middle and right side of the swath, are located using the same algorithm as for the point swath.
-Even left, middle and right time segments can be made based on the left, middle and right hand transitions.
+The left and right side of the swath, are located using the same algorithm as for the point swath.
+Even left and right time segments can be made based on the left and right hand transitions.

-The polygon vertices (and not the sides) are intersected with the along track moving line swath, in order to catch zones smaller than the swath, etc. Swaths for intermediate times between two consecutive times in Swath Template File are considered straight segments, the first one joining an intermediate point of the Left swath line from time <k> to time <l>, with an intermediate point in Middle swath line, and the other segment joining this intermediate point in Middle swath line with an intermediate point in Right swath line.
+The polygon vertices (and not the sides) are intersected with the along track moving line swath, in order to catch zones smaller than the swath, etc. Swaths for intermediate times between two consecutive times in Swath Template File are considered straight segments, joining an intermediate point of the Left swath line from time <k> to time <l>, with an intermediate point in Right swath line.